BD2KGenomics/toil-rnaseq-sc/README.md

 2. Fill in config and manifest
 3. `toil-rnaseq-sc run ./example-jobstore`

-Toil options can be appended to `toil-rnaseq run`, for example:
+Toil options can be appended to `toil-rnaseq-sc run`, for example:
 `toil-rnaseq-sc run ./example-jobstore --retryCount=1 --workDir=/data`

-For a complete list of Toil options, just type `toil-rnaseq run -h`
+For a complete list of Toil options, just type `toil-rnaseq-sc run -h`

 Run a variety of samples locally